 The most popular digital version of Solitaire – played by tens of millions of Windows users – is also a top pick on iOS and Android.
 A free download for phones and tablets, Microsoft Solitaire Collection (iOS version is here and Android is here), features five of the most popular solo games: Klondike, Spider, FreeCell, TriPeaks and Pyramid.
 Most of these games have rules you can tweak, plus you can partake in events with other players, finish daily challenges, earn experience points (XP) and collect virtual bracelets.
 Visually, this game includes many themes and card backs to choose from, plus you can create custom card backs from your own photos.
 And yes, the end-game card animations have been carried over from the PC version.

 If you haven’t yet played a “merge” game, these puzzlers challenge you to drag similar items into one another in order to make something new, such as three twigs that turn into a branch, while three branches turn into a log, and three logs turn into small cabin and so on.
-Easy to pick up but difficult to put down, Big Fish Games’ EverMerge takes this popular concept and adds some classic fairy tale characters into the mix, great graphics and plenty of humor.
+Easy to pick up but difficult to put down, Big Fish Games’ EverMerge takes this popular concept and adds some classic fairy tale characters into the mix, great graphics and plenty of humour.
 Almost everything in this world can be merged as you expand the world of EverMerge, plus the game makers include castle building for even more depth, as well as engaging side-missions, weekly challenges and special events.

 A version of this story was published on Jan.
 4, 2021